 In recent years, leading organizations have come to recognize that D&I is a necessary but insufficient condition to create a culture of trust and a level of camaraderie among employees.
 One which allows them to bring their whole selves to work and enables them to maximize their full potential.
 Diversity, Inclusion and Belonging (DIB) is now the goal to strive for.

 According to Josh Bersin, diversity is a strategy; inclusion is a goal; belonging is a feeling1.
 He says that at work, a sense of “not being included” can be deadly.
 When people feel left out of meetings, don’t have input on their work assignments, or sense that they have been excluded from decisions or opportunities, they feel stress, anger, mistrust, and anxiety.

 In our research with the Singapore Management University to develop our Asia’s Best Workplaces™ 2019 Insights report, we found that psychological safety, inclusion and belonging result in strong teamwork, which in turn contributes to building high performing great workplaces that have a strong competitive edge over the others.

 When we compared Singapore’s Best Workplaces™ 2020 with the rest, we found notable differences for each of these factors:

 Fostering a sense of Belonging continues to be a focus for many of our Best Workplaces, and in 2020, employees who rated Belonging high were 50% more likely to also rate their employer as a great place to work.

-Here are five ways to harness your organization’s diversity and cultivate Belonging at your workplace:
+Here are six ways to harness your organization’s diversity and cultivate Belonging at your workplace: